Shicheng-Guo/BIS180L_web/_posts/2016-05-13-Illumina-Day-2.md

     wget http://de.iplantcollaborative.org/dl/d/B31CD90A-9B32-446A-A451-D0D645A91BC0/tophat_out-R500_All_A01_INTERNODE.fq.tar.gz
     tar -xvzf tophat_out-R500_All_A01_INTERNODE.fq.tar.gz

+## IGV

+Unfortunately the version of IGV installed on your computers does not work and it must be reinstalled.

+Download the binary distribution from the [download page](https://www.broadinstitute.org/software/igv/download)

+Unzip it and move the unzipped directory to BioinformaticsPackages

+    unzip IGV_2.3.72.zip
+    mv ~/Downloads/IGV_2.3.72 ~/BioinformaticsPackages/

+Add the following line to the end of your `.bashrc` file

+    PATH="$HOME/BioinformaticsPackages/IGV_2.3.52:$PATH"

+Then source your `.bashrc`

+    source .bashrc

 ## Examine tophat output

 `cd` into one of the tophat output directories that you downloaded above